You can probably find dozens of cruise essentials lists online, and each one would be slightly different.

 I'll dedicate another to cleaning items (travel-sized packets of Tide for doing laundry, clothes pins for drying things overnight, a travel-sized wrinkle-releaser), and another for what I call "room aids" (more on that next).

-I always bring a flat night light when I travel.
+I usually bring a flat night light when I travel.
 These cruise essentials are especially vital for an inside cabin (still my cabin of choice, since they are the cheapest and I always sleep like a baby), but also super helpful in hotel rooms for late night trips to the bathroom.

 I also like to bring along a small pack of Post-It notes and a pen for leaving notes on my stateroom door ("I'm on the bow side of the Verandah Deck") for those rare occasions when I "lose" my hubby on board.